kestra-io/docs/content/blogs/2024-03-15-top-10-sql-framework.md

 ## 1) Airflow

 Before the advent of dbt, many data engineers used to template their SQL queries in Airflow DAG code.
-In the end, dbt can be summarized as a framework to manage templated SQL queries and using Jinja with Airflow dependencies management can be the great foundation of a SQL management platform.
+In the end, dbt can be summarized as a framework to manage templated SQL queries, and using Jinja with Airflow dependencies management can be the great foundation of a SQL management platform.

 Still, this approach has one major flaw: it couples Airflow with your business logic.